Buffalo NY CEO’s are concerned about Innovation, Goal Setting and Assessment, plus Societal and Market Change.

 How can a CEO or Leadership Team lessen or improve their weaknesses?

-The first step is to pause and ask yourself or team –
+The first step is to pause and ask yourself or your team –

-- Are we aware of the known, unknowns, and unknowables?
+- Are we aware of the known, unknown, and unknowables?

 - What patterns are we currently seeing?

 - How can we gather more patterns of employee or customer experience?